AlphaCrest Capital Management LLC Sells 61,860 Shares of CVS Health Co. (NYSE:CVS)

-AlphaCrest Capital Management LLC trimmed its holdings in shares of CVS Health Co.
-(NYSE:CVS) by 70.8% during the third quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The firm owned 25,528 shares of the pharmacy operator’s stock after selling 61,860 shares during the period.
-AlphaCrest Capital Management LLC’s holdings in CVS Health were worth $2,166,000 at the end of the most recent reporting period.
+AlphaCrest Capital Management LLC lessened its holdings in shares of CVS Health Co.
+(NYSE:CVS) by 70.8% in the third quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
+The institutional investor owned 25,528 shares of the pharmacy operator’s stock after selling 61,860 shares during the quarter.
+AlphaCrest Capital Management LLC’s holdings in CVS Health were worth $2,166,000 as of its most recent filing with the Securities & Exchange Commission.

-Several other hedge funds and other institutional investors have also added to or reduced their stakes in CVS.
-Vanguard Group Inc. increased its holdings in CVS Health by 1.1% in the 2nd quarter.
-Vanguard Group Inc. now owns 107,495,739 shares of the pharmacy operator’s stock worth $8,969,445,000 after acquiring an additional 1,170,549 shares during the last quarter.
-BlackRock Inc. increased its holdings in CVS Health by 2.0% in the 2nd quarter.
-BlackRock Inc. now owns 96,490,010 shares of the pharmacy operator’s stock worth $8,051,125,000 after acquiring an additional 1,927,510 shares during the last quarter.
-State Street Corp increased its holdings in CVS Health by 2.6% in the 2nd quarter.
-State Street Corp now owns 54,535,214 shares of the pharmacy operator’s stock worth $4,550,418,000 after acquiring an additional 1,362,699 shares during the last quarter.
-Capital International Investors increased its holdings in CVS Health by 55.8% in the 2nd quarter.
-Capital International Investors now owns 27,400,512 shares of the pharmacy operator’s stock worth $2,286,301,000 after acquiring an additional 9,809,050 shares during the last quarter.
-Finally, Geode Capital Management LLC increased its holdings in CVS Health by 3.3% in the 2nd quarter.
-Geode Capital Management LLC now owns 21,149,369 shares of the pharmacy operator’s stock worth $1,759,535,000 after acquiring an additional 678,557 shares during the last quarter.
+Other institutional investors have also made changes to their positions in the company.
+Penserra Capital Management LLC bought a new position in shares of CVS Health during the second quarter valued at approximately $25,000.
+Albion Financial Group UT bought a new position in shares of CVS Health during the second quarter valued at approximately $40,000.
+Tower View Investment Management & Research LLC purchased a new stake in CVS Health in the third quarter worth $42,000.
+Strategic Blueprint LLC purchased a new stake in CVS Health in the second quarter worth $46,000.
+Finally, Reilly Financial Advisors LLC grew its stake in CVS Health by 37.6% in the third quarter.
+Reilly Financial Advisors LLC now owns 564 shares of the pharmacy operator’s stock worth $48,000 after purchasing an additional 154 shares during the period.
 Institutional investors own 75.84% of the company’s stock.

-CVS has been the subject of a number of recent analyst reports.
-The Goldman Sachs Group initiated coverage on CVS Health in a report on Tuesday, December 14th.
-They set a “buy” rating and a $121.00 target price for the company.
-Mizuho lifted their target price on CVS Health from $110.00 to $115.00 and gave the company a “buy” rating in a report on Monday, December 20th.
-Royal Bank of Canada lifted their target price on CVS Health from $107.00 to $119.00 and gave the company an “outperform” rating in a report on Friday, December 10th.
-Seaport Res Ptn reissued a “buy” rating on shares of CVS Health in a report on Wednesday, December 1st.
-Finally, Tigress Financial boosted their price objective on CVS Health from $108.00 to $122.00 and gave the stock a “buy” rating in a report on Thursday, December 23rd.
-Four equities research analysts have rated the stock with a hold rating, nineteen have issued a buy rating and one has given a strong buy rating to the company’s stock.
-According to MarketBeat.com, the company presently has a consensus rating of “Buy” and an average target price of $112.04.
+In other news, EVP Troyen A. Brennan sold 82,757 shares of CVS Health stock in a transaction that occurred on Tuesday, October 26th.
+The stock was sold at an average price of $88.00, for a total value of $7,282,616.00.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+Also, COO Jonathan C. Roberts sold 108,870 shares of the firm’s stock in a transaction that occurred on Wednesday, November 3rd.
+The stock was sold at an average price of $95.00, for a total value of $10,342,650.00.
+The disclosure for this sale can be found here.
+In the last quarter, insiders sold 219,786 shares of company stock valued at $20,159,576.
+Company insiders own 0.69% of the company’s stock.

-CVS Health (NYSE:CVS) last announced its quarterly earnings data on Wednesday, November 3rd.
-The pharmacy operator reported $1.97 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $1.79 by $0.18.
-The firm had revenue of $73.79 billion during the quarter, compared to the consensus estimate of $70.52 billion.
+CVS Health (NYSE:CVS) last released its quarterly earnings results on Wednesday, November 3rd.
+The pharmacy operator reported $1.97 earnings per share for the quarter, beating the consensus estimate of $1.79 by $0.18.
+The business had revenue of $73.79 billion during the quarter, compared to analysts’ expectations of $70.52 billion.
 CVS Health had a return on equity of 14.16% and a net margin of 2.66%.
-The business’s revenue was up 10.0% on a year-over-year basis.
-During the same quarter in the previous year, the company posted $1.66 earnings per share.
-As a group, equities analysts predict that CVS Health Co. will post 8.36 earnings per share for the current year.
+The firm’s revenue for the quarter was up 10.0% compared to the same quarter last year.
+During the same quarter last year, the business posted $1.66 EPS.
+On average, analysts anticipate that CVS Health Co. will post 8.36 EPS for the current fiscal year.

-The company also recently declared a quarterly dividend, which will be paid on Tuesday, February 1st.
-Investors of record on Friday, January 21st will be paid a $0.55 dividend.
-This represents a $2.20 annualized dividend and a yield of 2.07%.
+The business also recently announced a quarterly dividend, which will be paid on Tuesday, February 1st.
+Stockholders of record on Friday, January 21st will be issued a $0.55 dividend.
 This is a boost from CVS Health’s previous quarterly dividend of $0.50.
-The ex-dividend date is Thursday, January 20th.
-CVS Health’s dividend payout ratio is presently 34.97%.
+The ex-dividend date of this dividend is Thursday, January 20th.
+This represents a $2.20 dividend on an annualized basis and a dividend yield of 2.07%.
+CVS Health’s payout ratio is 34.97%.

-In other news, EVP Troyen A. Brennan sold 28,159 shares of the company’s stock in a transaction on Monday, November 1st.
-The stock was sold at an average price of $90.00, for a total transaction of $2,534,310.00.
-The sale was disclosed in a filing with the SEC, which can be accessed through this hyperlink.
-Also, COO Jonathan C. Roberts sold 108,870 shares of the company’s stock in a transaction on Wednesday, November 3rd.
-The shares were sold at an average price of $95.00, for a total value of $10,342,650.00.
-The disclosure for this sale can be found here.
-Over the last ninety days, insiders sold 219,786 shares of company stock worth $20,159,576.
-0.69% of the stock is owned by insiders.
+Several equities research analysts recently weighed in on CVS shares.
+Morgan Stanley upped their price target on CVS Health from $115.00 to $125.00 and gave the stock an “overweight” rating in a research note on Monday, December 13th.
+Citigroup upped their price target on CVS Health from $98.00 to $111.00 and gave the stock a “buy” rating in a research note on Thursday, November 4th.
+They noted that the move was a valuation call.
+Seaport Res Ptn reaffirmed a “buy” rating on shares of CVS Health in a research note on Wednesday, December 1st.
+Wells Fargo & Company increased their target price on CVS Health from $98.00 to $107.00 and gave the stock an “equal weight” rating in a research note on Monday, December 13th.
+Finally, Seaport Global Securities assumed coverage on CVS Health in a research note on Wednesday, December 1st.
+They issued a “buy” rating and a $110.00 target price on the stock.
+Four research analysts have rated the stock with a hold rating, nineteen have assigned a buy rating and one has given a strong buy rating to the company.
+Based on data from MarketBeat, the company presently has an average rating of “Buy” and an average price target of $112.04.

 About CVS Health